eloisebarrow/recurring-queries-api/README.md

 ## To Do

+- Determine how to display a query that has been cancelled but persists in the recurring queries list
 - add CB fonts
-- add Cancel button to CollapsibleTable
 - remove trailing comma from metadata
 - determine secure way to submit API key
 - handle API errors - display & explain